raehelen/OrdnanceSurvey.github.io/_pages/About.md

 Our Github page is designed to allow you to easily navigate to our product repositories and associated schemas, SQL, stylesheets etc.

-From the [Products](https://raehelen.github.io/test-page/products/) page you will find links to each product repository.
+From the [Products](https://raehelen.github.io/test-page/) tab you will find links to each product repository.
 <br>
 <br>